-From July 2019, the Victorian government will offer first-time parents and carers a bundle of nursery essentials containing key parenting information and resources to support the health, development and wellbeing of their babies.
+From July 2019, the Victorian government has provided first-time parents and carers with a bundle of nursery essentials containing key parenting information and resources to support the health, development and wellbeing of their babies.

 The project is part of the Victorian government's $213.7 million parenting package to support first-time parents and carers.
 It is one of the many ways the Victorian Government is supporting parents during the transition to parenthood and the first years of their child's life.